JonForest/trakity-client/README.md

 #TODO
 * New task to default to the nearest half-hour
   * Think about this - should it only show a date picker when not on the calendar, and then switch to a date time picker when added to the map?
-* Change the snap duration for a task to 10 mins
 * Investigate how to hook up an external calendar - within Calendar control
 * Investigate how to integrate with Google Calendar
    - https://devguide.calconnect.org/CalDAV/building-a-caldav-client/